Sign Up

 Suicidal or Homicidal Ideation: He denies any suicidal or homicidal ideation.
 There is no history of abuse in his past.

-Family or Social History: Steve was married for 51 years and has been a widow for six years.
-He currently lives alone in his home.
-He has no close living friends.
+Family and Social History: Steve was married for 51 years and has been a widow for six years.
+He currently lives alone in his home and has no close-living friends.
 He has one grown daughter and two grandchildren living over 100 miles away.

 Employment history: He worked 44 years at a steel factory and has been retired for 18 years.